GahaneshRaavi/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction

        1.Data Preprocessing with Pandas & NumPy
        •        Loaded the heart_disease.csv dataset using Pandas.
-       •Handled missing values by replacing them with the median to improve data quality.
+       •        Handled missing values by replacing them with the median to improve data quality.

 	2.Exploratory Data Analysis (EDA) with Seaborn & Matplotlib
 	•	Used .describe() and .info() for dataset insights.